Elmira Correctional Facility

-Elmira Correctional Facility, also known as "The Hill," is a maximum security state prison located in Chemung County, New York, in the City of Elmira.
+Elmira Correctional Facility, also known as "The Hill", is a maximum security state prison located in Chemung County, in the City of Elmira in the US state of New York.
 It is operated by the New York State Department of Corrections and Community Supervision.
-The supermax prison, Southport Correctional Facility, is located two miles away from Elmira.
+A supermax prison, Southport Correctional Facility, was located 2 mi away from Elmira.
+Southport closed in 2022.

 The facility was founded in 1876 as the Elmira Reformatory and run by its controversial superintendent Zebulon Brockway.
 Acting with rehabilitative aims, Brockway instilled strict discipline along the lines of military training.
 Although accused of brutality for his corporal punishment in 1893, Brockway was an acknowledged leader in his field.
-At his retirement in 1900 the Elmira System had been adopted by the states of Massachusetts, Ohio, Pennsylvania, Indiana, Illinois, and Minnesota.
+At his retirement in 1900, the Elmira System had been adopted by the states of Massachusetts, Ohio, Pennsylvania, Indiana, Illinois, and Minnesota.